 If you go to Starbucks (or McDonalds or Chick-fil-A or...) and you connect to WiFi without entering a password, your WiFi traffic is broadcast to all WiFi clients within range.
-Using commonly available tools, anyone can capture web pages you visit, etc. HTTPS protects some of your traffic, but some sites use HTTPS solely for authentication, and many apps send data unencrypted.
+Using commonly available tools, anyone can capture web pages you visit, etc. HTTPS protects some of your traffic, but some sites use HTTPS solely for authentication, and many apps send unencrypted data.
 For sites which use HTTPS solely for authentication, it is possible for a hacker to capture your cookies and masquerade as you.

 If the access point uses WPA and requires a password to access WiFi then your WiFi traffic is encrypted, but what if the WiFi access point itself is malicious, and it captures your traffic?

 And those cheap (or free) cell phone apps...
 Their developers probably didn't spring for an HTTPS certificate, so they're probably sending data in the clear.
 "So what?" you ask.
 I don't care if somebody captures my fitness tracker data.
 Fair enough.
 But did you use the same ID/password on your tracker and on Facebook?
 Oops!
 You just shared your password with anyone in the cafe who cares to listen.

 And what if the WiFi router is serving up bogus DNS data?
 If you browse to www.myBank.com, you expect to be sent to the server for myBank.com.
 If DNS on the router has been tampered with by a hacker, you could be sent to a site which looks like your bank, but is actually capturing ID/password data.
 (This is trivially easy to do.)
 A compromised router is also a risk if you are using wired Ethernet at a hotel.